 You can see a handy chart and read more about this phenomenon at the University of Missouri’s website.

-Since we are in the planting season, I recommend applying lots of water and some sulphur to lower your pH and try to leach out some of the nutrients in your soil.
+Since we are in the planting season, I recommend applying lots of water and some sulfur to lower your pH and try to leach out some of the nutrients in your soil.

 Q: We want to replace our lawn with low-maintenance, sustainable alternatives that grow in Maine.
 We’ve been reading about edible lawns, but most are in California.
 Ideas?

 A: While a low maintenance landscape and an edible lawn are both great goals, they may be mutually exclusive.
 There are many ways to make your home landscape lower-maintenance, from using slow-growing grass species, nixing herbicides, fertilizers, and regular pruning in favor of a more natural look, and reducing the grass by putting in more perennials and trees that don’t need weekly attention.
 An edible lawn (or garden) on the other hand, has a lot of benefits, but would not be considered “low maintenance,” particularly in Maine’s short growing season.
 University of Florida Extension’s Landscape Design with Edibles will give you a great start on how to approach your design.
 Of course, if you stick with perennial shrubs and trees, there will be less maintenance than if you want to incorporate vegetables.